pydata/xarray/CORE_TEAM_GUIDE.md

 # Core Team Member Guide

 Welcome, new core team member!
-The core team appreciate the quality of your work, and enjoy working with you; we have therefore invited you to join us.
+We appreciate the quality of your work, and enjoy working with you!
 Thank you for your numerous contributions to the project so far.

-By accepting you are not required to commit to doing any more work - xarray is a volunteer project, and we value the contributions you have made already.
+By accepting you are **not required to commit to doing any more work** - xarray is a volunteer project, and we value the contributions you have made already.

 You can see a list of all the current core team members on our